evcc-io/evcc/templates/README.md

 **Possible Values**:

 - `iso151182: true`: If the charger supports communicating via ISO15118-2
+- `rfid: true`: If the charger supports RFID
 - `phases1p3p: true`: If the charger supports 1P/3P-phase switching
 - `smahems: true`: If the device can be used as an SMA HEMS device, only used for the SMA Home Manager 2.0 right now